scottbenton/eberron/content/dm-prep.md

 1. DND Beyond for any and all stats & combat based information
 1. OneNote, which contains overarching story information, backstory, character motivations, etc.

-Despite this, most of my time planning doesn't necessarily come from these tools.
-Throughout the week, I often think of fun things to add or change in the next session, leading to modifications in individual encounters or characters.
+In addition to these physical methods, I also spend time throughout the week just thinking & planning about the next session.
-With that being said, lets break these down.
+Lets break these down.

 ## Page of Notes

 The page of notes is what I use session to session.
-[Here](/Session12Redacted.pdf) is a redacted version of my notes from [session 12](/sessions/12)

-The page has seven different sections
+[Here](/Session12Redacted.pdf) is a redacted version of my notes from [session 12](/sessions/12) The page has seven different sections

 1. Summary: A 2-3 sentence summary of the previous session